 Lincoln MKS Review

-The MKS has a base V6 engine that test drivers think provides decent power, or an optional turbocharged V6 that delivers very strong acceleration.
+The 2015 Lincoln MKS has a standard V6 engine that test drivers think provides adequate power, or an optional twin-turbocharged V6 that critics say produces much stronger acceleration.
 A six-speed automatic transmission is standard, and test drivers say it makes smooth, timely shifts.
-The base Lincoln MKS gets an EPA-estimated 19/28 mpg city/highway, which is decent for a V6-powered luxury large car.
-Test drivers write that the MKS has fairly composed handling and a decent ride thanks to its standard adaptive suspension system.
-However, most still agree that the MKS’ competitors offer better handling and a smoother ride.
-Reviewers do commend the MKS for its powerful brakes and accurate steering.
+The base Lincoln MKS earns an EPA-estimated 19/28 mpg city/highway, which is adequate for the class.
+According to reviewers, the MKS has composed handling and a comfortable ride.
+However, they agree that competitors feel more nimble.
+Still, test drivers note the MKS has strong brakes and precise steering.

 - "In pursuit of true luxury, Lincoln has turned the car around, but it still has a ways to go to catch up with the pack." -- Automobile Magazine (2013)